aws-powertools/powertools-lambda-layer-cdk/README.md

-# AWS Lambda powertools layer
+# Powertools for AWS Lambda Layer

 ## Why this project exists

-This is a custom construct that will create AWS Lambda Layer with AWS Powertools for Python or NodeJS library.
+This is a custom construct that will create AWS Lambda Layer with Powertools for AWS Lambda for Python or NodeJS library.
 There are different ways how to create a layer and when working with CDK you need to install the library, create a zip file and wire it correctly.
 With this construct you don't have to care about packaging and dependency management.
 Create a construct and add it to your function.
 The construct is an extension of the